 The National Assembly of Wales (external link) was established by the Government of Wales Act 1998.
 It does not pass primary legislation.
 In the areas where it is active, it only has functions which in England Ministers would exercise, in particular making regulations under Acts of Parliament passed at Westminster.

 There are provisions in the Government of Wales Act on the need for the Assembly to have regard to equality of opportunity (sections 48 and 120).
-There is an Equality of Opportunity Committee (external link) established by the National Assembly for Wales.

 See Northern Ireland page.

 Broadly, the Human Rights Act 1998 also applies in Scotland, Wales and Northern Ireland.
 Also the legislation establishing the relevant assemblies actually says that they have no power to enact legislation with contravenes the European Convention on Human Rights.
 So the European Convention, including its provisions which impact disability discrimination, provides a constitutional limit on the competence of the devolved bodies.